MaViYboct/A-Very-Very-Bad-Fork-Bomb/README.md

 This is bad... but kid of fun.

-Normally fork bombs create files that create files leading into a unstopabble multiplation leading into computer crashing.
+Normally fork bombs create files that create other files leading into a unstopabble multiplation resulting into computer crashing.

 This on the other hand is safer to use.
 This program only creates files when the program is running.